-If the request is on the official request form from the Act (available from City Clerk's Office or online here) or if it is only a letter but the letter refers to the Act, then the matter must be processed in accordance with the Act.
+If the request is on the a request form available from City Clerk's Office or online or if it is written but refers to the Act and accompanied by the $5.00 application fee, then the matter must be processed in accordance with the provisions provided in the Act.

 Downtown Camera Program

 In November 2001, the City of London established a closed circuit television (CCTV) system with 16 cameras in downtown public areas (see map here).
 The CCTV system is operated under the Code of Practice.
 Information obtained through video monitoring is used exclusively for security and law enforcement purposes and released according to the standards set by MFIPPA.
 All information is retained for a 72 hour period unless a record has been requisitioned for use.

 - Complete a request form (available from City Clerk's Office or online) or write a letter stating that they are asking for information under the Act.
 Please read the instructions on the request form.